My bread's too dense - here's how to lighten it

 Use ascorbic acid and malt extract

 Adding some ascorbic acid to the dough will strengthen the gluten network so that it requires less time kneading.
-Using ascorbic acid removes the need for a bulk fermentation so you only need to proof it once.
+Using ascorbic acid removes the need for a bulk fermentation so you should only proof it once.

 Adding some malt extract to the mix will create a bit more fungal activity in the dough to improve it’s flavour in fast proofed bread.
 It is possible to add other bread improvers which aid the dough to be more elastic.